Jethet/python-games/python_notes.md

 Buttons can display text in a single font.
 However, the text can span multiple lines.
 On top of that, you can make one of the characters underline to mark a keyboard shortcut.

 To invoke a function or a method of a class automatically when the button is clicked, you assign its command option to the function or method.
 This is called the command binding in Tkinter.
+For example: `def download_clicked():`

 To create a button, you use the ttk.Button constructor as follows:
 `button = ttk.Button(container, **option)` The most used code is: `button = ttk.Button(container, text, command)`

+**Messagebox**
+There are various functions in the tkinter.messagebox module:
+* `showinfo()` – notify that an operation completed successfully
+* `showerror()` – notify that an operation failed
+*
+Example:  `showinfo(title='Information', message='Download button clicked!')`